erikhyrkas/doglang/docs/design decisions.md

     // however maybe a syntax like this? log.debug_io {
         let x: int = some_calculation()
-        return "hear me: " + x
+        return 'hear me: ' + x
     }
     // and
-    log.debug("this is a debug message.")
+    log.debug('this is a debug message.')
 ```

 I'll think on it a little more.
 The drawback to a keyword like `log` is largely